traqutor/chat/README.md

 1. Cors added to dev and stage instances on Azure
-2. There is hardcoded "Authorization: Basic cm8uY2xpZW50OnNlY3JldA==" header added to requests
+2. There is hardcoded Authorization: Basic cm8uY2xpZW50OnNlY3JldA== header added to requests

 SignalR hub: